-• In tasks where one class is rare, high accuracy can be achieved by never predicting the class.
+• In tasks where one class is very frequent, high accuracy can be achieved by always predicting that class.

-4% spam \rightarrow 96% accuracy by always predicting "no spam"
+96% not spam \rightarrow 96% accuracy by always predicting "no spam"

 • This includes tasks where the correct output information covers only portions of text, such as in entity recognition.